markus1728/spp-lab/README.md

 #SPP-Lab

-Implementations of the course System and Parallel Programming.
+Implementations of the course System and Parallel Programming in C/C++.